 This means you need to help protect yourself by including parasympathetic recovery techniques in your routine.
 Give meditation, massage, hot tubs, and deepwater floating a try.
 Even taking a nap during the day can make a massive difference.
 Experts recommend doing some active recovery methods like light intensity resistance training and avoiding stimulants or caffeine.

 There’s usually a flip side to every symptom.
 You also get something known as parasympathetic overtraining.
 Doctors associate this with high volumes of aerobic activity.
 This means that you need to focus on sympathetic recovery techniques to protect your body.

 Low-intensity active recovery options are still good choices, but it is better to heighten the effects by trying methods like electric muscle stimulation (EMS), cryotherapy, contrast baths, saunas, or cold water swimming.

-Generally, if you’re experiencing parasympathetic overtraining you might be struggling with depression, decreased heart rate, fatigue and decreased performance.
-This is the opposite of sympathetic over training and you will have undisturbed sleep, can maintain a constant weight, and have the capacity to recover well from normal training.
+Generally, if you’re experiencing parasympathetic overtraining you might be struggling with depression, decreased heart rate, fatigue, and decreased performance.
+This is the opposite of sympathetic overtraining, where you will have undisturbed sleep, can maintain a constant weight, and have the capacity to recover well from normal training.

 Ways To Protect Yourself From CNS Fatigue

 Ultimately your best bet is to know when to rest.
 Try scheduling training sessions based on how body parts work and try to get enough days between stressing the same muscle groups.
 After any long exercise program, usually between 8-12 weeks, take at least 1 week off from anything intense to allow for recovery.
 Be sure to get enough sleep between training sessions as this is the best way to allow your central nervous system to recover fully.
 Your diet is also important if you want to protect your body.
 This can prevent CNS fatigue from happening and allow for faster recovery.